Table of Contents

 INFP therapy and coaching can help INFPs get to know themselves, embrace their attributes, and realize their potential.
 INFP is one of the most sensitive personality types.
 They are generally intuitive, creative, gentle and caring.
 INFPs are introspective and often have unconventional thinking patterns.
 They feel comfortable when they are cared for without being intruded upon, and when they feel they are listened to and warmly accepted.
-(This article involves generalisation, of course, as all typology discussions do!)
+(This article involves generalization, as all typology discussions do!)

 Who are INFPs

 INFPs are introspective people who care deeply about their values and the people they love.
 They often have a strong sense of idealism and are driven by their principles.
 INFPs are creative, caring, and compassionate people who strive for harmony in their lives and in the world around them.
-They usually appear reserved and quiet, but deep in their hearts there are often intense highs and lows.
+They usually appear reserved and quiet, but deep in their hearts, there are often intense highs and lows.
 This is because they have a rich inner life that is filled with imagination and inspiration.
 They care deeply about the people and things they care about, so any change in their interpersonal or romantic relationships causes strong ripples in their inner lives.
 Most INFPs strive to find meaning in their lives, even if it takes some detours before they finally find their calling.

-INFP Career and Vocations
+Career and Vocations

 INFPs are often very misunderstood people.
 They have a strong sense of idealism and need to feel they are doing something that has meaning.
 When it comes to their vocation, they need to be in a position where they can help people and make a difference in the world.
 They also need to be able to express their feelings and creativity.

 When it comes to their careers, working for a sense of purpose and a congruent mission is extremely important to them, usually much more important than money or fame.
 INFPs can have a hard time doing tasks that do not interest them or that do not fit their personal values.
 At the same time, they may be judged by others as not serious enough or unable to concentrate.
 Many consider the dreamy nature of INFPs to be “scatter-brained.”
 Yet, under the surface, INFPs care deeply about what they do.
 They take their tasks seriously, sometimes to a fault.
-INFPs are ultimately not ‘chaotic’ and can be very good at finding answers from systems and inspirations, but in their search for answers they adopt an expansive thinking style and like to gather as much information and inspiration as possible before committing to a direction.
+INFPs are ultimately not ‘chaotic’ and can be very good at finding answers from systems and inspirations, but in their search for answers, they adopt an expansive thinking style and like to gather as much information and inspiration as possible before committing to a direction.
 When they are searching, other people, especially those more accustomed to a linear thinking style, may portray INFPs as chaotic, slow, and unrealistic and lose patience with them.
 Therefore, it is important that INFPs can find people who appreciate their unique perspective and give them space to slowly explore and refine their thinking.
-When it comes to work place, if INFPs can find a leader who understands their need to be a little “messy” in their creative process and search for answers, they will absolutely thrive.
+When it comes to the workplace, if INFPs can find a leader who understands their need to be a little “messy” in their creative process and search for answers, they will absolutely thrive.

 However, because of their sensitive and introspective nature, many INFPs also find it difficult to deal with criticism, even constructive criticism.
-This is especially the case if they were criticized a lot as a child or if they were born a sensitive child into a predominantly extraverted, thick-skinned family, or to narcissistic parents.
+This is especially the case if they were criticized a lot as a child or if they were born a sensitive child into a predominantly extraverted, thick-skinned family, or narcissistic parents.
 Their parents may have tried “tough love” to motivate the INFP, but that usually does not work.
 INFPs usually respond well to love, caring, and gentle praise.
 They like to be attended to without being intruded upon.
 Both as children and as grown-ups, INFPs like to know that someone is “there” when they need them without constant questioning or badgering.
 They also appreciate the opportunity to express their excitement and creativity.
 Therefore, anyone who wants to love an INFP and help them grow, including an INFP therapist or coach, should know that they will respond not to harsh criticism, but to gentleness, care and respect.
 Ultimately, INFPs need someone who understands them and will appreciate them for who they are.

 INFP Romantic and Social Challenges

 INFPs are often praised for their creativity, authenticity, and idealism.
 However, these same qualities can also lead to some struggles for INFPs.
 One of the biggest challenges for INFPs is that their idealism can sometimes cause them to feel out of step with the world around them.
 They may feel that their values and beliefs don’t line up with those of most other people, leading to a sense of isolation.
 INFPs may also find it difficult to conform to societal norms and expectations.
-They often want to do things in their own unique way, which can be challenging in a world that often favors conformity.
+They often want to do things in their own unique way, which can be challenging in a world that often favours conformity.

 Another challenge is that INFPs can be indecisive and perfectionistic.
 They may find it difficult to make decisions because they think they can be making the ‘wrong choice.’
-This is especialy the case if all their lives they have been criticised by others for being ’slow’, or ‘unrealistic’.
-INFPs do not usually like to take linear, conventuonal life paths.
+This is especially the case if all their lives they have been criticised by others for being ’slow’, or ‘unrealistic’.
+INFPs do not usually like to take linear, conventional life paths.
 And they may have to make a few detours before they can settle on something that feels true to their soul.
-A vocation that suits the INFPs is one that allows for expansive thinking, creativity, and have meaning and a sense of mission.
+A vocation that suits the INFPs is one that allows for expansive thinking, creativity and have meaning and a sense of mission.

 Socially, INFPs can come across as shy.
 This can make it difficult for them to get out there and share their ideas or connect with others.